VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Persistence/DB-Agnostic/creating-custom-module.md

-# Creating Custom Module with DB Agnostic Approach
+# Create Custom Module with DB Agnostic Approach

 Use this technique if you want to develop a module that can work with different database systems without having to rewrite your code for each one.